Rates, discounts and monetary transactions

 Guardianship

 Guardianship appointment.
-Parents)
+Parent(s)

 350

 Revocation of guardianship.
-Parents)
+Parent(s)

 350

-Writing to expectants.
+Write to expectants.

-based on time spent
+time spent basis

 Writing to legatees.

-based on time spent
+time spent basis

-based on time spent
+time spent basis

-based on time spent
+time spent basis

 Consult the Central Register of Wills or request a will.
 Heir or party concerned